cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     4. return P
     ~~~

 -   Random Oracle.
-This function yields a uniform distribution and can be used
-    as a random oracle from strings to points on the curve.
-Where appropriate,
-    the terms random oracle and hash functions for such mappings are used
-    interchangeably.
+This function maps bit strings to points in G that are
+    indistinguishable from uniformly random.

     ~~~
     hash2curve(alpha)